Marmalade-NG/marmalade-ng/doc/source/how-to-custom-policy.rst

 If the policy need to read data from the transaction, it should follow Marmalade-NG conventions.

 In this case, the policy should use the functions ``(enforce-get-msg-data )`` and ``(get-msg-data )`` from the ``util-policies`` module.
-This modules contains other function very useful to deal with *standard sale messages*.
+This module contains other functions that are very useful for dealing with *standard sale* messages.